magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 finished.
 Hearing this makes you uncomfortable.
 To state it directly, the Buddha said that we should not be born, because that is suffering.
 Just this one thing, birth, the Buddha focused on, contemplating it and realizing its gravity.
-All comes along with being born.
+All *dukkha* comes along with being born.
 It happens simultaneously with birth.
 When we come into this world we get eyes, a mouth, a nose.
 It all comes along only because of birth.
 But if we hear about dying and not being born again, we feel it would be utter ruination.
 We don’t want to go there.
 But the deepest teaching of the Buddha is like this.